Paul92/ADA_Project/index.md

 The economy and the health care are the most commonly used subjects in the dataset.
-As noticed from the language analysis, health care and Medicare are the subjects with the largest proportion of lies:
+As noticed from the language analysis, health care and Medicare are the subjects with the largest proportion of lies, while income and poverty rates appear more often in true statements:

 ![subjectsnorm](assets/subjects_normalized.png){: .center-image }